 Our Company Policy for our employees requires them to sign a drug policy prior to hiring.
 All students also sign a drug policy prior to enrollment.
 The sale or uses of alcohol and illegal drugs are not permitted in Lancaster Beauty School or its adjacent parking facilities.
 Anyone observed using illegal drugs and any underage alcoholic consumer will be referred to local police authorities.
 This school has in place a Drug and Alcohol Abuses Prevention Program required under Public Law 101-226.

-In compliance with the Public Law 1025-26, the following information on compute crimes is reported for your review.
-The following

-In compliance with the Public Law 1025-26, the following information on campus crimes is reported for your review.
+In compliance with Public Law 1025-26, the following information on campus crimes is reported for your review.
 The following criminal offenses were reported to campus security personnel or local police authorities as having occurred on campus: